ourzora/mint-page-template/contracts/README.md

 ## Local development and testing

-For local development, and testing of your frontend app, you will need to run a local hardhat node, and deploy the contract onto it.
+For local development and testing of your frontend app, you will need to a local hardhat node running, and then to deploy your contract onto it.

 To run a local hardhat node,